Doctor insights on:

-Upper back pain is discomfort or pain in the back at the level of the rib cage to the neck.
-While upper back pain is not as common as low back pain, the causes are often the same and include muscle strain or irritation (most common), injury to the spine leading to slipped disc or degeneration, or the pinching of a nerve in the back. ...Read more
+Discomfort or pain in the back at the level of the rib cage to the neck.
+Although upper back pain is not as common as lower back pain, the causes are often the same and include muscle strain or irritation (most common), injury to the spine leading to slipped disc or degeneration, or the pinching of a nerve in the back. ...Read more

 - Talk to a doctor online

 - Upper back pain symptoms of lung cancer

-- Why does lung cancer cause back pain?
+- Can ibs cause upper back pain?

 - Can gas cause upper back pain?